riscv-verification/RVVI/RVVI-TRACE/README.md

 state transitions and state values.

 ### `clk`
-The `rvviTrace` interface is synchronous to the positive edge of the clk signal.
+The RVVI Trace interface is synchronous to the positive edge of the clk signal.
 The interface should only be sampled on the positive edge of this clock signal.

 ### `valid`
 When this signal is true, an instruction has been retired by the device or has